From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 The NFL Changes the Map, But Not the Identity

 The NFL does reshape players.
-That showed up in the data, but reshaping is less about the wide reciever usage, and more about fitting into an NFL offense vs college.
+That showed up in the data, but reshaping is less about the wide receiver usage, and more about fitting into an NFL offense vs college.
 WRs generally became more short-area and less centered compared to their college profiles.

 The biggest directional shifts: